sue-paige/sue-paige.github.io/index.md

 You can email me for more details and possibly for my resume.

+Here are some highlights that don't have their own section:

 ### China-West Consulting (CEO)

 - Advising companies on successful market entries into China.
-- Featured in Chinese news
+- I appeared in Chinese news (Sing Tao Daily)
 - Delivered workshops on Chinese cultural trends.
 - Worked with museum to provide logistics and Chinese services for a documentary
+- Event organizing with Chinatown community and avid financial supporter

 ### Mood Ring Studios (CTO)